 - 1. Design Division must consist of all Petite Designs. - 2.
 Horticulture Division specimens must consist of dwarf, miniature or naturally small specimens. - 3.
 Education, Youth and Botanical Arts Division may be included, but should relate to Petite exhibits. - 4.
-Miniature-sized award ribbons, stickers, NGC Top Exhibitor Awards and other NGC Exhibitor Awards are available through Member Services, NGC Headquarters or online at (www.gardenclub.org). - 5.
+Miniature-sized award ribbons, stickers, NGC Top Exhibitor Awards and other NGC Exhibitor Awards are available online at (www.gardenclub.org). - 5.
 The Petite and Elfin Top Exhibitor Awards are NOT available in Petite Flower Shows; instead, all other Horticulture and Design Section Top Exhibitor Awards may be offered.